Effective Strategies for Fat Loss After 30

 As you age, your resting metabolic rate drops by about 1-2% per decade after 30.
 This means your body burns fewer calories at rest.
 At the same time, muscle mass decreases roughly 3-8% per decade without resistance training.
 Since muscle burns more calories than fat, this loss slows metabolism further.

 Fat loss requires creating a calorie deficit, where you burn more calories than you consume.
-Exercise helps increase calorie burn, but the type of exercise influences how many calories you burn during and after workouts, and how your body composition changes.
+Exercise helps increase calorie burn, but the type of exercise influences how many calories you burn during and after workouts.
+Additionally, how your body composition changes is also affected.

 Cardio for Fat Loss